-You can talk to your Support Coordinator, LAC, Early Childhood Partner or planner about this at any time.
+You can talk to your Support Coordinator, local area coordinator, early childhood partner or planner about this at any time.

 Once we’ve approved your plan, you can start using your supports for social and recreation activities.
-Talk to your Support Coordinator, LAC, Early Childhood Partner or planner for more information.
+Talk to your Support Coordinator, local area coordinator, early childhood partner or planner for more information.

 We fund most social and recreation supports in your Core budget.
 If we fund assistive technology for your social and recreation supports, you’ll find this funding in your Capital budget.
 Learn more about using your budget .

 If your needs change and you don’t have enough funding in your plan, you should talk to us.
-You might be able to use your Core budget flexibly or you might need a plan reassessment (plan review).
+You might be able to use your Core budget flexibly or you might need a change to your plan.
 Learn more about changing your plan .